 When it comes to saving money, differences are not as evident in the share of income saved but in what people choose to do with that money.
 The most significant differences are found in attitudes around investing money to grow funds with the risk of seeing them decline.
 Here’s how consumers all over the world go about their savings and investments.

 8 out of 10 save money.

-Across all countries and generations, consumers consistently are saving money.
+Across all countries and generations, the vast majority of consumers are consistently saving money.

-saves money from their income in the wider global population.
-Gen Z’ers (90%) are the most frugal generation.
+save money from their income in the wider global population.
+Gen Z’ers (88%) and Millennials (89%) are the most frugal generations.

 is the average share of income saved.
-Gen Z’ers (17%) allocate money for savings to the highest extent.
+Gen Z’ers (16%) and Millennials (17%) allocate money for savings to the highest extent.

 Save in a bank account.
 Or invest.

-The attitude towards utilizing various investments to grow savings or keep money in a bank account is shared across generations.
+The attitudes towards utilizing various investments to grow savings or keep money in a bank account are shared across generations.
 But not across countries.

 has a bigger impact than age, and men invest at a higher rate than women in all countries.